15 Best Things to Do in Hyogo

 7. Arima Onsen

 Along with the Kinosaki Onsen mentioned above, Arima Onsen (有馬温泉) is also one of the top hot spring resorts in Western Japan.
 Arima Onsen is a popular getaway from the city as it’s located within Kobe City, just behind Mt Rokko.
-While being situated in the modern city, it attracts visitors with its tranquility and surroundings of the beautiful nature tucked away from the hustle and bustle from the city.
+While being situated in the modern city, it attracts visitors with its tranquility and the surroundings of beautiful nature tucked away from the hustle and bustle of the city.

 More info: 10 Best Things to Do in Arima Onsen